AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/overview/product-features.md

 ### Input status indication

-The input status indicator means real-time display of the input status of one party in a one-to-one chat, which enhances the real-time nature of communication interaction.
-This feature helps users understand whether the other party is replying.
+The input status indicator helps users understand whether the other party is replying in real time.

 ![Message status indication](../../assets/images/message_status_indication.png)

-This feature is implemented using the SDK's transparent message transmission.
-For details, see [the SDK documentation](https://docs.agora.io/en/agora-chat/client-api/messages/send-receive-messages?platform=web).

 The input status indication feature is enabled by default.
 To disable this feature, set `ContainerProps.enableTyping` to `false`.